18F/handbook/_pages/about-us/offices/san-francisco.md

 ### Find out everything I need to know about working in SF?

-Whether you're new at TTS and are joining the SF office or you're a long-time TTS member relocating to SF, here's an office onboarding checklist for you:
+Whether you're new at TTS or you're a long-time TTS member relocating to SF, here's an office onboarding checklist for you:

 * If you would like a locker, or if you need a keyboard and mouse/trackpad for working with the office monitors, please email <mailto:britta.gustafson@gsa.gov>.
 * Ask in the #sf channel for a person to give you a tour of the office so you know where to find the printer, kitchen, etc.